-You will be learning to write programs that control this wonderful device in order to deliver bales of hay to the many barns of our great leader, Director Hayzos.
+You will be learning to write programs that control this wonderful device in order to deliver bales of hay to the many barns of our great leader, Director Jeff Hayzos.

 The program below is a sequence containing three instructions, the boxes with arrows pointing towards the east (the right side of the screen).
-Press “Run Code” to watch the Eye of Amazoo go east until it goes out of bounds (into a dark square) and crashes.
+Press “Run Code” to watch the Amazoo drone go east until it goes out of bounds (into a dark square) and crashes.

 Once the drone crashes, press the "Try Again" button.
 This will restore the drone to its original position.